jhalterman/adaptive-limit-tester/README.md

+## Overview

+This tester produces loads from different clients against a server, and throttles load using CPU limits (simulating a loaded machine) and/or adaptive concurrency limits, which try to adapt to changes in load.

 ## How it works

-This tester produces loads from different clients against a server, configured in `config.yaml`.
+The available CPU, client RPS, and request latency, are all configured in `config.yaml`:

 - The server has an `initial_cpu_time` budget of CPU available to handle requests before they start getting rejected with 429.
 - Clients can send different requests per second, configured under `client/rps`.
 This represents request rate in Little's Law.